Psygnosis: History

 The acquisition was rewarding for Sony in another aspect: development kits for PlayStation consoles.
 As it had previously published PSY-Q development kits for various consoles by SN Systems, Psygnosis arranged for them to create a development system for the PS based on cheap PC hardware.
 Sony evaluated the system during CES in January 1994 and decided to adopt it.

 As Psygnosis expanded after the Sony buyout, another satellite office was opened in Century Building with later offices opening in Stroud, London, Chester, Paris, Germany, and Foster City in California (as the Customer Support & Marketing with software development done in San Francisco), now the home of Sony Computer Entertainment America.
 The company headquarters has resided at Wavertree Technology Park since 1995.

 The Stroud studio was opened in November 1993 in order to attract disgruntled MicroProse employees.
 Staff grew from initially about 50 to about 70 in 1997.
 Among the titles created at Stroud are Overboard! and G-Police.
 The Wheelhouse—its publishing name—was closed in 2000 as part of the Sony Computer Entertainment takeover of Psygnosis.
 Some members joined Bristol-based Rage Software, but faced a similar demise a number of years later.

 Despite being owned by Sony, Psygnosis retained a degree of independence from its parent company during this period and continued to develop and publish titles for other platforms, including the Sega Saturn and the Nintendo 64.
 This caused friction between Psygnosis and Sony, and in 1996 Sony engaged SBC Warburg's services in finding a buyer for Psygnosis.
 However, though bids reportedly went as high as $300 million (more than ten times what Sony paid for the company just three years before), after six months Sony rescinded its decision to sell Psygnosis.
 Relations between the two companies had improved during this time, and Sony became reconciled to Psygnosis releasing games for competing platforms.
 Shortly after, Psygnosis took over distribution of its own titles, a task that Sony had been handling following the buyout.

+Studio Camden

+Psygnosis had a subsidiary studio at Camden Town which developed Blast Radius, Kingsley's Adventure and Team Buddies.
+It was moved to Sony as a separate studio named SCE Studio Camden and released Dropship: United Peace Force before being merged with Team Soho into London Studio.